puppetlabs/puppetlabs-apt/README.md

 * `keys`: Creates new `apt::key` resources.
 Valid options: a hash to be passed to the [`create_resources` function](https://docs.puppetlabs.com/references/latest/function.html#createresources).
 Default: {}.

+* 'keys_hiera_merge': Configure apt to merge apt::keys from all hiera levels.
+Default: false.

 * `ppas`: Creates new `apt::ppa` resources.
 Valid options: a hash to be passed to the [`create_resources` function](https://docs.puppetlabs.com/references/latest/function.html#createresources).
 Default: {}.

+* 'ppas_hiera_merge': Configure apt to merge apt::ppas from all hiera levels.
+Default: false.

 * `proxy`: Configures Apt to connect to a proxy server.
 Valid options: a hash made up from the following keys: